This project is a follow-up for my home automation project HBus.

 Press 'E' you should see local sensor reading:

-Pressing 'i' you will see available local commands (Note: some commands expects more pins, devices and sensors that in this example)
+Pressing 'i' you will see available local commands (Note: some commands expects more pins, devices and sensors that in this example)2.
+Set up Arduino node (optional)

 An arduino board is us used as remote sensor with same HBus protocol, you can skip this section if you want to test with only raspberry node.